Just make this one!

 1 Preheat oven to 170°C (325°F).

 3 Tie chicken legs together with string.
 Choose a casserole big enough to fit the chicken and heat casserole over a medium heat.
 Drop in 2 tablespoons of ghee or butter and brown chicken all over, turning with tongs and a wooden spoon.
 Brown the chicken slowly, lowering the heat if necessary, and try not to tear the skin.
-See Recipe Notes.
+See Recipe Notes at end of recipe.

-4 Meanwhile, split cardamom pods and extract seeds.
+4 Meanwhile, whack cardamom pods with a mallet and extract seeds.
 Put cardamom, cumin and coriander seeds in a small blender and grind (or crush in a mortar and pestle).
 Add ground spices, fenugreek seeds, curry leaves, if using, turmeric, chilli powder and salt to onions.
-Fry gently for 5 minutes, stirring several times.
+Fry gently for a few minutes, stirring several times.
 Add tomatoes, tomato concentrate and lemon zest and juice and bring to a gentle bubble.
 Stir in coconut cream.

-5 Pour excess fat off chicken in casserole.
-If this is difficult to do because the pan is heavy, scoop off as much fat as possible then mop the rest with paper towels.
-Pour the spice mixture over the chicken.
+5 Pour off excess fat from chicken in casserole.
+If this is difficult to do because the pan is heavy, scoop off as much fat as possible with a spoon then mop the rest with paper towels.
+Pour the spicy onion mixture over the chicken.
 Cover casserole with a lid and transfer to preheated oven.
 Cook gently for 40 minutes.
-Remove casserole from oven, then tilt chicken so that liquid pours out of the vent into the juices.
+Remove casserole from oven, then tilt chicken so that liquid pours out of the cavity into the juices.
 Add ½ cup water to juices and stir the liquid to blend.
 Return covered casserole to oven and cook for a further 40 minutes, basting once more, or until chicken is cooked through.
 If sauce is very thick, add a little more water.

 7 Optional garnish: Briefly sizzle a few stems of curry leaves in hot oil.